DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/scrolling/mode.md

 - Specify the component's [height](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#height') if you use virtual or infinite scrolling.

 - Set **editing**.[refreshMode](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/editing/refreshMode.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/#refreshMode') to `repaint` to support editing if you use infinite scrolling.

+- Row selection in **infinite** and **virtual** scroll mode with Shift+Click does not work in the following cases:
+    - Deferred selection is enabled.
+    - Row grouping is enabled.
+    - The [allowSelectAll](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/selection/allowSelectAll.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/selection/#allowSelectAll') property is set to **false**.

 [/note]